 method is invoked to get the value of each column, and this method

-result, all you need to do for WHERE
+result, all you need to do for WHERE-clause evaluation is to

 Where does the unmarshalled data actually go?
 Do we need to store it somewhere?